October TBD: Parent info meeting, 6pm, Lindley Center

 Proper equipment is required.
 U6 & U8 Intro skiers only need one pair of classic skis.

 Classic skis: We do not recommend three-pin bindings, as they tend to rub against the tracks and make it harder for the skis to glide.
-We recommend waxless (or "fish-scaled") skis.
+Waxable or waxless (or "fish-scaled") skis are fine.
 Skis should be roughly up to a child's wrist when their arm is extended over their head.

 Classic poles: should reach between the armpit and the shoulder.

 Bozeman kids are a hardy bunch.
-Lessons will only be canceled due to temperatures of 10°F or lower.
+Lessons will only be canceled due to extreme temperatures.
+Coaches will make those decisions as necessary.
 Sessions will not be canceled or postponed due to lack of snow or snow conditions; instead, we’ll communicate instructions for dry-land training (ski-specific activities for outside when snow is not available).

 We do not have make-up days, for either sickness or weather-related cancelations.